X-jy-liu/agent-synth/readme.md

      - Provides a **thought** explaining the visual gap.
      - Outputs a single **JSON edit** (insert, modify, delete, or replace).
    - The edit is applied using `apply_edit`, and the new IoU is computed.
+   **PS:** In this simplified situation, there are only cube and circle existed in the scene and insert_child action given by edit can only choose from cube and circle

 3. **Search Strategy**
    - Beam width = 15; max steps = 20